mvrozanti/dte/README.md

 ![PyPI](https://img.shields.io/pypi/v/dte)

+`dte` is a WIP date-time language with focus on broad interpretation and simplicity.

+If you don't think it's intuitive, it's probably not finished.

+It is strongly inspired by [pdd](https://github.com/jarun/pdd).

-# How to use
+## How to use
 For general use just keep in mind:

-- Dates are always interpreted with highest units appearing before, e.g.: `%Y-%m-%d` or `%Y %b %d` formats, although the unit separator doesn't have to be - for the former
+- Dates are always interpreted with highest units appearing before, e.g.: `%Y-%m-%d` or `%Y %b %d` formats, although the unit separator doesn't have to be "-" for the former
+- Month and year's complex operations are handled by [dateutil](https://github.com/dateutil/dateutil) module
 - Unix timestamps are both interpreted and output in seconds
-- Month and year's complex operations are handled by [dateutil](https://github.com/dateutil/dateutil) module
 - `help` is a command

 ## Examples